Archived - Evaluation of Changes to Inter-Departmental Interfaces

 Since the publication of that report, the Canadian Food Inspection Agency (CFIA), Health Canada (HC) and the Public Health Agency of Canada (PHAC) have implemented a number of measures to improve and strengthen their inter-departmental interfaces.
 These include:

-- Updating the Foodborne Illness Outbreak Response Protocol (FIORP).
+- Updating and exercising the Foodborne Illness Outbreak Response Protocol (FIORP).
 This protocol was in place at the time of the listeriosis outbreak, but according to the Weatherill Report it was not used consistently.
-The revised Protocol is reportedly now ready for use and outlines the role of each federal department and agency, as well as the roles of the provinces and territories.
-It also lays out provisions regarding information sharing and communications.

-- Development (with PHAC) of the Foodborne Illness Emergency Response Plan.
+- Development (by PHAC) of the Foodborne Illness Emergency Response Plan, in consultation with CFIA and HC.

-- Implementation (by the CFIA) of the Incident Command Structure.
+- Implementation (by the CFIA) of the Incident Command Structure approach, in conjunction with PHAC.

 - Development of guidelines on the weight of evidence needed to take action.

-- Formation of the Agri-Subcommittee on Food Safety.
+- Formation of the Agri-Subcommittee on Food Safety by AAFC, a government (CFIA, HC, PHAC, AAFC) industry forum.

-- Formation of the Network of Networks Federal Committee (involving PHAC, HC, and the CFIA) in an effort to improve exchange of food-related laboratory data, expertise and enhance lab capacity.
+- Formation of the Network of Networks Federal Committee (involving PHAC, HC, and the CFIA to improve exchange of food-related laboratory data, expertise and enhance lab capacity.

-- Formation of a Committee of Department Heads to improve coordination.
+- Formation of a Special Committee of Deputy Heads to improve coordination among the CFIA/HC/PHAC and AAFC.

 - Development of new internal governance mechanisms (for HC, PHAC, and the CFIA).